Rethinking Code Complexity Through the Lens of Large Language Models: Proposed Metric:

 \end{itemize}

-To examine how these features relate to LLM-perceived difficulty, we perform partial correlation analysis using the same protocol as in Section~\ref{sec:existing-metrics}, controlling for code length.
-We compute group-level Spearman correlations between each feature and LLM task performance across multiple code-related tasks (Table~\ref{tab:main_results}).
+To examine how these features relate to LLM-perceived difficulty, we perform partial correlation analysis following the protocol described in Section~\ref{sec:existing-metrics}, while controlling for code length.
+We compute group-level Spearman partial correlations between each feature and LLM task performance across multiple code-related tasks (Table~\ref{tab:main_results}).

-The results reveal pronounced task-specific sensitivities to different dimensions of semantic nonlinearity.
-In program repair, \textit{TotalCompLevel} exhibits a strong negative partial correlation ($-0.73$), indicating that deep semantic composition substantially impairs model performance.
-In contrast, code translation and execution reasoning are sensitive to both composition depth and branching complexity: in code translation, \textit{TotalCompLevel} reaches $-0.95$ and \textit{MaxBranch} $-0.85$, while execution reasoning shows moderate-to-strong correlations across all six features.
+The results reveal clear task-dependent sensitivities to different forms of semantic nonlinearity.
+For program repair, \textit{TotalCompLevel} exhibits consistently strong negative partial correlations ($-0.73$ for CodeLlama-7b, $-0.87$ for Phi-3-mini-4k-instruct, and $-0.85$ for Qwen2.5-Coder-1.5B), indicating that increasingly deep semantic composition substantially degrades model performance.
+In contrast, code translation and execution reasoning are jointly influenced by compositional depth and branching complexity.
+For code translation, both \textit{TotalCompLevel} and \textit{TotalBranch} achieve moderate-to-strong correlations across all evaluated entropy models.
+Similarly, in execution reasoning, \textit{AvgCompLevel}, \textit{AvgBranch}, and \textit{TotalBranch} all demonstrate statistically significant correlations with model performance.

-Despite these pronounced effects, only one of the six features exhibits consistent predictive power across all tasks, while the remaining features capture task-dependent aspects of LLM-perceived structural difficulty.
-For example, \textit{MaxCompLevel} and \textit{AvgCompLevel} correlate moderately with execution reasoning ($-0.72$ and $-0.79$); \textit{MaxBranch} correlates with code translation and execution reasoning ($-0.85$ and $-0.69$); and \textit{AvgBranch} shows a correlation of $-0.75$ with execution reasoning.
-Among these, global measures—\textit{TotalCompLevel} and \textit{TotalBranch}—emerge as the most representative features for the two fundamental dimensions of semantic nonlinearity: \emph{compositional level} and \emph{branching factor}, respectively.
+Despite these strong task-specific effects, no individual feature consistently exhibits robust predictive power across all task-model combinations, as each feature fails to achieve statistical significance under certain settings.
+To assess overall robustness, we compute the proportion of task-model combinations in which each feature achieves statistical significance.
+Among all candidates, the global measures \textit{TotalCompLevel} ($14/16$) and \textit{TotalBranch} ($13/16$) attain the highest coverage within the two core dimensions of semantic nonlinearity---\emph{compositional level} and \emph{branching factor}, respectively.
+These results suggest that cumulative semantic composition and global semantic divergence provide the most stable and representative characterization of LLM-perceived code complexity.